Libensemble/spack_libe/theta/theta-build-libe.md

 * In py-petsc4py package.py. remove petsc+mpi dependency (replace with just petsc dependency).
 * Not all tests work - Some SciPy sub-packages fail on MOM nodes.

-Note: In the case of ^petsc cflags="-xAVX2" the cflags applies to ^petsc even though a space (not to all packages).
-So must be applied separately to different packages.
+Note: In the case of `^petsc cflags="-xAVX2"` the cflags applies to `^petsc` even though there is a space (not to all packages).
+So this must be applied separately to different packages.

 Build on front-end or MOM nodes with:

     nohup spack install -j16 py-libensemble @0.5.2 +mpi +scipy +petsc4py +nlopt ^py-scipy cflags="-xAVX2" ^petsc~mpi~hdf5~hypre~superlu-dist cflags="-xAVX2" ^nlopt cflags="-xAVX2"&